cif-seminars/cif-seminars.github.io/README.md

 [DistriNET](https://distrinet.cs.kuleuven.be/) research groups of [KU Leuven](https://www.kuleuven.be/).
 A playlist with all the recorded sessions is available on [YouTube](https://www.youtube.com/playlist?list=PLiHaXFHjrqYcMjR1bIKIpnJdA_3EFJoCR), presentation slides are available below.
+All dates and times are in Brussels, Belgium time zone, CET/CEST.

 * This will become a table of contents (this text will be scrapped).
 {:toc}